eag1ex/payme-app/README.md

 * install `eslint` for VSC

 #### PAPYME Live Demo
-* Live demo is hosted on heroku node.js server, it has a timeout limit, you may have to loggin again:
+* Live demo is hosted on heroku node.js. *Server has a timeout limit*, you may have to loggin again:

 ````
 access: